Problems with Current Solutions

 Finally, we will collect outcome information.
 We will obtain deidentified credit scores and credit report attributes for each study participant as of three, two, and one years before entry into the study.
 We will also collect this information at one, two, and three years subsequent to entry.
 We will collect case records from small claims and bankruptcy courts.
 And we will survey study participants at intake, year one, and year two to measure overall financial well-being, perceived stress levels, and other wellness indicators.

 A comparison of financial health across our four groups will provide gold-standard evidence regarding the effectiveness of self-help packets, financial counseling, and attorney representation.
 The result will be the richest and most detailed dataset ever conducted in an evaluation of what works for individuals in financial distress.
-This is rigorous evidence.

 Papers and Related Efforts